Anastasiiachu/JetBrains-test-task/regexp.md

     * `\d` matches a digit from 0 to 9.
     * `{n}` matches the previous token (`\d`) exactly *n* times.
 Here, `\d{3}` matches three digits.
-    * `(...)` captures everything enclosed.
+    * `(...)` captures everything enclosed in a group.
 Here, the template consists of four capturing groups.

 2. Call the [`replace()`][replace] function.
-3. As a `replacement` parameter, specify a string that contains references to the capturing groups.
+3. As a `replacement` argument, specify a string that contains references to the capturing groups.
-4. The function returns the replacing result.
+4. The function searches for replaceable parts in the input according to the regex and returns the string with replacing result.

 ```kotlin
 fun main() {